Buddhism in Indonesia: Sasak

 A small minority of Sasaks called the "Bodha" are mainly found in the village of Bentek and on the slopes of Gunung Rinjani, Lombok.
 They had managed to avoid any Islamic influence and worship deities like Dewi Sri with Esoteric Buddhist and Hindu influences in their rituals due to their secluded geographical location.
 This group of Sasak, due in part to the name of their tribe, are recognized as Buddhists by the Indonesian government.
 At present, there are more than 10,000 Buddhists in their community and belonging to the Theravada school.

 Alifuru

-In the remote interior of Seram Island in Maluku, the Yamatitam people, a subgroup of the indigenous Alifuru tribe, represent another unique Buddhist community.
-Traditionally living a simple and nomadic life in the mountains, their community had limited contact with the outside world and did not speak the national language.
+In the remote interior of Seram Island in Maluku, the Von people and the Yamatitam people, subgroups of the indigenous Alifuru, represent another unique Buddhist community.
+Traditionally living a simple and nomadic life in the mountains, their community had limited contact with the outside world and did not speak Indonesian, the national language.
 Their journey into Theravada Buddhism began after making contact with a lay follower, who had previously employed them and served as a trade associate, and eventually monks of the Sangha Theravada Indonesia, who started providing them with spiritual guidance and support from 2014.
 This relationship has not only introduced them to Buddhist teachings but also assisted in their social and educational development, helping to connect their secluded community with the wider Indonesian society, notably through events like joint Vesak celebration and mass wedding ceremonies.